Telecominfraproject/wlan-docs/about/cloud-partner-information.md

 ### Step 2 : Slack, Keys & Atlassian Tools

 Introduce your organization to the Community on Slack.
 All Community members have access to Telecom Infra Project Slack.
-Send a message to "general" and "open-wifi-ucentral" channels.
+Send a message to the **#general** and **#open-wifi-ucentral** Slack channels.

 Send an email to licensekeys@telecominfraproject.com to request onboarding as a supplier for OpenWiFi Cloud.
 All OpenWiFi Gateway services in the SDK require a signed key to terminate incoming device connections in the southbound interface.

-Ensure your GitHub account was linked in your Telecom Infra Project user profile, this will enable write access to OpenWiFi repositories.
-Also confirm Atlassian link is also present in user profile.
+Ensure your GitHub account is linked in your Telecom Infra Project user profile.
+Linking your GitHub account to your TIP user account enables write access to OpenWiFi repositories.
+Also confirm that the Atlassian link is also present in your user profile.

 ### Step 3 : Integration

-OpenWiFi SDK uses OpenAPI 3.0 compliant northbound Rest API and Kafka for message bus topics.
-Typical CRUD actions occur via the Rest API, Kafka will present topics for device discovery and all telemetry captured from the network edge.
+The OpenWiFi SDK uses OpenAPI 3.0 compliant northbound Rest API and Kafka for message bus topics.
+Typical CRUD actions occur via the Rest API.
+Kafka presents topics for device discovery and all telemetry captured from the network edge.

 Please consult the [API topics](../developer-resources/api/) to begin with integration work.